Resources and Support

 For UMBC community members who need access to healthy food and other essential supplies, visit Retriever Essentials or the myUMBC Retriever Essentials group.

-For UMBC-related COVID-19 updates, visit covid19.umbc.edu or email covid19@umbc.edu
+For UMBC-related COVID-19 updates, please visit the university’s COVID-19 resource website. or email covid19@umbc.edu.

 Retriever Essentials